๐Ÿ™ˆEvolutionary Biology

 Comparative Biochemistry

-• Metabolic pathways like glycolysis and the citric acid cycle are conserved across domains, suggesting ancient common origin
+• Metabolic pathways like glycolysis and the citric acid cycle are conserved across all three domains of life (Bacteria, Archaea, Eukarya), suggesting these pathways evolved very early and were inherited from a common ancestor.

-Compare: DNA evidence vs. comparative anatomy—both establish evolutionary relationships, but molecular data can detect relationships invisible to anatomists (like grouping whales with hippos, not fish).
-Molecular evidence is often considered more objective because it's quantifiable.
+Compare: DNA evidence vs. comparative anatomy: both establish evolutionary relationships, but molecular data can detect relationships invisible to anatomists.
+For example, molecular evidence groups whales with hippos (order Artiodactyla), not with fish, despite superficial body shape similarities.
+Molecular evidence is often considered more objective because it's quantifiable and less subject to interpretation bias.

 Geographic Evidence